 After selecting a healthy Monstera cutting, it’s time to prepare the water for rooting.

-The recommended water temperature is between 65°F to 75°F.
+The recommended water temperature is between 65°F and 75°F.

 Use clean, fresh water or filtered tap water, and avoid using distilled or chlorinated water, as they can harm the plant.

-Then add rooting hormone powder or auxin directly into the water to stimulate root growth.
+Then, add the rooting hormone powder or auxin directly into the water to stimulate root growth.

 It’s essential to stir the rooting hormone solution thoroughly before adding your cutting to distribute it evenly throughout the container.